 Lines allow object counting in all possible directions as well as notify of lines crossing.
 You can use as many tripwire lines as you want.

-Green arrow means active direction and empty arrow inactive direction.
+A green arrow means active direction and empty arrow inactive direction.
 You can also change line name, that will appear in reports and statistics.

 You can see the configured lines and its counters in the example below - just how it will look like in the monitor mode.

-Camlytics presents powerful mechanism of events that are generated during video analytics process.
+Camlytics presents the powerful mechanism of events that are generated during video analytics process.
 All events belong to two main categories - those that are generated by lines/zones (for example, event "Zone join" generated by zone "Zone 1" or event "Enter" generated by "Line 1"), and events generated by video scene ("Object appear", "Object disappear", "Camera obstructed").

 Enable camera events - completely enables/disables camera events generation, increases performance significantly when disabled.
 Should be disabled when Camlytics is used for camera recording or viewing only.